Best 10 AI SOC Platforms For Business (2026)

 Our Take

 If your team is spending more time managing tools than managing threats, GreyMatter is designed for exactly that problem.
 We think organizations with mature, multi-vendor stacks and the appetite to invest in proper onboarding will see the strongest return.
-The five-minute containment target and agentic investigation layer represent a meaningful operational shift for teams currently handling Tier-1 and Tier-2 work manually.
+The five-minute containment target represents a meaningful operational shift for teams currently handling Tier-1 and Tier-2 work manually.

 Strengths